 My problem with sync buttons – which are accessible both on media players and DJ controllers/software, so this has nothing to do with laptop DJs – is that I crossed ways with too many DJs who have relied on the software to mix the tracks for them.

-That, I’m afraid, is a jukebox and can’t become a great DJ!
+That, I’m afraid, is a jukebox and you can’t become a great DJ!

 If I downloaded a hip-hop mix, for example, from a technical POV, ideally, I want to listen to some variety in technique when it comes to transitions.

-I want to hear some scratching, some trick mixing, a bit of juggling, and the use of effects and loops, but it’s about knowing where are the limits.
+I want to hear some scratching, some trick mixing, a bit of juggling, and the use of effects and loops, but it’s about knowing where the limits are.